SCHEDULE AND CALENDAR

-*some school dates may be affected by TDSB permitting policy (ex. last two weeks of June 2018)
+*some school dates may be affected by TDSB permitting policy (ex. last week of June 2019)

 We have several community celebrations throughout the year, including a Chanukah party and end-of-year Student Celebration Night.
 All Makom Afterschool families are warmly invited to participate in Makom Families Programming throughout the year, including holiday celebrations, cultural activities and family learning.